resulumit/rmd_workshop/README.md

     - an R Markdown document to work on during the workshop
         - includes unformatted text from `reproduce_this.pdf` to save time
         - major components, such as paragraphs and tables, are numbered and marked in comments to facilitate navigation

+- `manuscript\solutions.Rmd`
+    - an R Markdown file with all exercises are completed
+        - this is how participants' `journals.Rmd` file should look at the end of the workshop

 - `manuscript\references.bib`
     - a BibTeX document with three fabricated references